Darmstadt-Eberstadt: Geography

-In the north Eberstadt borders to the boroughs of Bessungen and Darmstadt-West, in the east and south to the municipalities Mühltal, Seeheim-Jugenheim and in the west to the town of Pfungstadt.
+In the north Eberstadt borders the boroughs of Bessungen and Darmstadt-West, in the east and south the municipalities of Mühltal and Seeheim-Jugenheim and in the west to the town of Pfungstadt.
 Eberstadt is a part of the Bergstraße.
 Between Eberstadt and Zwingenberg it splits into the "Old" and "New" Bergstraße (Bundesstraße 3).

 Statistical districts

-There are 5 statistical districts subdividing Eberstadt:
+There are 5 statistical districts subdividing Eberstadt.

 Structure

-Eberstadt spreads mainly along Heidelberger Landstraße.
-This corresponds to the course of the tramline to Darmstadt.
-At its historical village centre (Alt-Eberstadt) is the old intersection between the north-southern-tended Heidelberger Landstraße, the eastbound Mühltalstraße and the westbound Pfungstädter Straße.
-In former times this point marked the cross-point of Bundesstraße 3 and Bundestraße 426, but both interregional important roads were later moved outside the town as bypass.
+Eberstadt is spread mainly along Heidelberger Landstraße, which is also the route of the tram line to central Darmstadt.
+The historical village centre (Alt-Eberstadt) is at the intersection between Heidelberger Landstraße, running north-south, the eastbound Mühltalstraße and the westbound Pfungstädter Straße.
+This formerly marked the crossing point of Bundesstraße 3 and Bundestraße 426, but both these interregional roads now have bypasses aroun Eberstadt.

-Eberstadt spreads out mainly northwards from the centre in direction to Darmstadt.
-In all other directions around the centre it spread evenly, so that today it has a form of a bottle lined up to the north.
+The built-up area of Eberstadt has spread out mainly northwards from the village centre, towards Darmstadt.
+In all other directions around the centre it spread evenly, so that today it has the form of a bottle lined up to the north.
 This development is comparable to other towns in the circle around Darmstadt like Griesheim or Weiterstadt.